 Unlimited: God Made Us So We Could Love

 The perfect will of God is constantly thwarted by human ignorance, stupidity, carelessness, and sin.
-No other view seems possible as one looks at this chaotic world.
-It is a consequence of God’s great gift to humanity of freedom, and without that freedom we should be puppets and not humans.
+No other view seems tenable as one looks at this chaotic world.
+It is a consequence of God’s great gift of freedom to humanity, and without that freedom we should be puppets, rather than humans.

-We live in a world where the perfect will of God has been thwarted for ages, and our lives are bound up with our fellow humans.
+We are born, moreover, into a society and a world where the perfect will of God has been thwarted for ages, and we are bound up in the bundle of life with our fellows.
 We gain immeasurably by these relationships.
-We can love one another, serve, help, and influence one another; but we can also harm one another as well.
+We can love one another, serve, help, and influence one another; but we can also harm one another as well…

-Eli’s Reflection: God made us with free, will so we could love.
+Reflection: God made us so we could love because he gave us free will.
 He didn’t make you a robot, to be forced to love God, love others, and to do the right thing.
 Love is always an autonomous choice.
-How can you choose to live a loving life right now?
+How can you choose to love in your life right now?